bunnysayzz/AppleAI/README.md

 ### Visit the Official Website

-- Go to [www.theappleai.tech](https://www.theappleai.tech) to download the latest version
+- Go to [www.theappleai.tech](https://www.theappleai.tech) to download the latest version of DMG
 - **Version 2.0** features improved performance, enhanced UI, and exciting new features

-### Quick Installation

-1. Open the downloaded DMG file
-2. Drag Apple AI.app to your Applications folder
-3. Launch the app from Applications or Spotlight

 <div align="center">
   <hr>